Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: First structural results

 From now on we tacitly assume that $\E'_{\Upsilon_{k,g}}(\wedge^{kd}T^*\!\!\M^k\To\M^k)$ is endowed with the topology defined in Corollary \ref{s4c1} for all $k$.
 Once this is done, we may proceed to proving the main result of this Subsection.

 \begin{theorem} Let $\UU\subset\C^\infty(\M)$ be open in the compact-open topology, and let $\Fun((\M,g),\UU)$ be endowed with the initial topology induced by the linear maps

 with $\varphi$ running through all elements of $\UU$.
-Then $\Fun((\M,g),\UU)$ is a nuclear locally convex *-algebra, which becomes even a nuclear locally convex Poisson *-algebra when endowed with the Peierls bracket associated to a microlocal generalized Lagrangian of first order on $\UU$ with normally hyperbolic Euler-Lagrange operator.
-As a consequence, the Poisson *-subalgebra $\Fun_0(\M,\UU)$ and the self-adjoint linear subspace $\Fun_{\mu\loc}(\M,\UU)$ are also nuclear locally convex when endowed with the relative topology. \end{theorem} \begin{proof} That $\Fun((\M,g),\UU)$ is a nuclear locally convex space, it follows from the permanence of nuclearity for initial topologies (Proposition 5.2.3, pp. 92 of \cite{pietsch}) together with Corollary \ref{s4c1}.
-Involution is obviously well-defined, continuous and commutes with the Peierls bracket; Proposition \ref{s3p4} and Corollary \ref{s3p3} show that the Peierls bracket $\{\cdot,\cdot\}_\Li$ associated to $\Li$ is a Lie bracket on $\Fun((\M,g),\UU)$.
-Continuity of the Peierls bracket with respect to the topology of $\Fun((\M,g),\UU)$ follows from Corollary \ref{s3c1} together with the energy estimates proven in the second paper of this series.
-It remains to check that $\Fun((\M,g),\UU)$ is closed under products and that this operation is continuous -- Leibniz's rule for $\{\cdot,\cdot\}_\Li$
+Then $\Fun((\M,g),\UU)$ is a nuclear locally convex vector space over the complex numbers which is also a Poisson *-algebra when endowed with the Peierls bracket associated to a microlocal generalized Lagrangian of first order on $\UU$ with normally hyperbolic Euler-Lagrange operator.
+As a consequence, the Poisson *-subalgebra $\Fun_0(\M,\UU)$ and the self-adjoint linear subspace $\Fun_{\mu\loc}(\M,\UU)$ are also nuclear locally convex subspaces when endowed with the relative topology.
+Moreover, the involution of $\Fun((\M,g),\UU)$ is continuous. \end{theorem} \begin{proof} That $\Fun((\M,g),\UU)$ is a nuclear locally convex space follows from the permanence of nuclearity for initial topologies (Proposition 5.2.3, pp. 92 of \cite{pietsch}) together with Corollary \ref{s4c1}.
+Involution is obviously well-defined, continuous and commutes with the Peierls bracket; Proposition \ref{s3p4} and Corollary \ref{s3c3} show that the Peierls bracket $\{\cdot,\cdot\}_\Li$ associated to $\Li$ is a Lie bracket on $\Fun((\M,g),\UU)$.
+It remains to check that $\Fun((\M,g),\UU)$ is closed under products -- Leibniz's rule for $\{\cdot,\cdot\}_\Li$

 will then follow from Leibniz's rule \eqref{a1e4} for functional derivatives of pointwise products of functionals (see also the discussion right after Theorem \ref{s4t2}).

 Take $F,G\in\Fun((\M,g),\UU)$, and consider their pointwise product $(F\cdot G)(\varphi)=F(\varphi) G(\varphi)$.
 Now, by Leibniz's rule for derivatives of order $k$,